-John Thompson (NASEO/Koshland) is currently completing a Ph.D. in materials science and engineering at Northwestern University.
-He received his B.S. in physics with a minor in music from New York University.
+John Thompson (2014; NAS/Koshland) is a Science and Technology Policy Fellow with the California Council on Science and Technology, where he was placed in the State Assembly as a legislative staffer.
+He completed his Ph.D. in materials science and engineering at Northwestern University and received his B.S. in physics with a minor in music from New York University.
 His Ph.D. thesis focuses on bridging the gap between theory and experiments on coarsening in solid liquid systems, with an emphasis on 3D visualization and characterization of experimental systems.
 Throughout his academic career, John has been involved in improving the quality of life for students through his work on the boards of the department student associations at both Northwestern, where he focused on improvements in stipend benefits and treatment of teaching assistants, and NYU, where he worked with faculty on the academic curriculum for undergraduates.
 In his spare time, John enjoys playing tennis, spending time with his family and playing board games.
 Contact by email.
+(Updated 4/2016)

 Nickolas Weiler (2014; NAS/Koshland) recently received his Ph.D. in neuroscience from Stanford University, where he developed computational microscopy techniques to study the molecular basis of experience-dependent plasticity in distinct cortical synapse populations.
 During his doctorate, Nick taught science to students ranging from the elementary to graduate level, led a science-writing group dedicated to improving communication between scientists and society, and performed in a student Shakespeare troupe.
 Contact by email.